 Another option is the Sigma 24-70mm f/2.8 DG DN Art lens, which is considerably less expensive than the Sony, has great optics, but is not built to the same robust levels as the Sony or Canon.
 However, considering the price point, the Sigma is a great lens for the money.

 |Sony FE 24-70mm f/2.8 GM||Canon RF 24-70mm f/2.8L IS USM|

 There’s no denying that the Sony FE 24-70mm f/2.8 GM is a great option and there’s nothing like having a seamless workflow between camera and lens.
 The autofocus system is extremely quick and quiet and never needs to hunt unless in the lowest of light conditions.

 Images are rendered supersharp at the widest end of the focal range and while the aperture may need stopping down for the sharpest results, images are still very impressive.
 Images are slightly soft at the telephoto end at the widest aperture, but stopping down to f/5.6 provides the sharpest results.

 The lens may also feel initially heavy, especially on Sony’s lightweight body, but it’s always going to be the case that quality optics have a weight premium.
-There’s obviously the choice of other third party lenses, but they will never give the peace of mind of a same-brand system.

 In total, the Sony FE 24-70mm f/2.8 GM produces fantastically sharp images and gets the most from the camera’s inherent resolution.
 You’re going to have to pay for the privilege, but for a seamless workflow between lens and camera, this is as good as it gets for a current Sony offering.